Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-Success isn't a guarantee but that doesn't mean that we should give up.
-As Drew Houston stated, “Don’t worry about failure; you only have to be right once”.
-Taking risks and trying new things, even if they don't work out, can lead to great results and breakthroughs.
+Hard work pays off, as Robert Frost said: "By working faithfully eight hours a day you may eventually get to be boss and work twelve hours a day".
+It takes dedication and effort to reach the top, and it's important to remember that success doesn't come overnight.

 <!-- </quote> -->